Classical Verification of Quantum Computations: Preliminaries

 \subsubsection{Trace Distance}

 For density matrices $\rho,\sigma$, the trace distance $\T{\rho}{\sigma}$ is equal to:

 We will use the following fact (\cite{tracedistance}):

 where the maximization is carried over all projectors $P$.
 We will also use the fact that the trace distance is contractive under completely positive trace preserving maps (\cite{tracedistance}).
-The following lemma relates the Hellinger distance as given in \eqref{eq:bhatt} and the trace distance of superpositions: \begin{lem} Let $X$ be a finite set and $f_1,f_2\in\mathcal{D}_x$.
+The following lemma relates the Hellinger distance as given in \eqref{eq:bhatt} and the trace distance of superpositions (the proof of the lemma follows immediately from the definitions of Hellinger distance and trace distance): \begin{lem} Let $X$ be a finite set and $f_1,f_2\in\mathcal{D}_x$.
 Let

 Then